10 Side Effects of Using a Breast Pump

-Bottle feeding can cause the baby’s teeth to decay.
-When a baby breastfeeds, milk does not reach the baby’s teeth as the mother’s nipple rests behind the baby’s teeth.
+Bottle feeding can cause the baby’s teeth to decay in the long run.
+When a baby breastfeeds, milk does not reach the baby’s teeth, as the mother’s nipple rests behind the baby’s teeth.
 While bottle feeding, the baby often falls asleep with the bottle in the mouth, causing the milk to cover the teeth.
-This can cause tooth decay.
+This can cause tooth decay on long term exposure.
 If the decay has progressed, the tooth may have to be capped or removed by a dentist.

 When a mother directly breastfeeds her baby, the hormone oxytocin is released into her body.
-The oxytocin causes a contraction in the uterus, thus reducing the post-partum bleeding.
+The oxytocin causes a contraction in the uterus, thus reducing post-partum bleeding.
 Breastfeeding also helps the uterus size to become normal much faster.
-Studies have shown that the uterus of a breastfeeding mother returns to normal size in 6 weeks post-delivery, whereas it takes 10 weeks for the uterus to return to normal size in a mother who does not breastfeed.
+Studies have shown that the uterus of a breastfeeding mother returns to normal size, six weeks post-delivery, whereas it takes ten weeks for the uterus to return to normal size in a mother who does not breastfeed.

-How to Avoid Side Effects of Using a Breast Pump?
+How to Avoid the Side-Effects of Using a Breast Pump?

 Here are a few tips that you can follow to avoid some of the side effects of using breast pumps:

-- Replace Old Pumps: Breast pumps should be replaced after 8 to 10 months to make sure the baby gets uncontaminated and nutritious breast milk.
-Old breast pumps could develop mould in the valves or in unreachable bends which cannot be thoroughly cleaned.
+Breast pumps should be replaced every eight to ten months to make sure the baby gets uncontaminated, nutritious breast milk.
+Old breast pumps could develop mould in the valves or in unreachable bends that cannot be thoroughly cleaned.
 This can contaminate the breast milk and make the baby fall sick.
 Old pumps also may not work as effectively as new ones.
 The pumping mechanism may become inefficient over time, causing the production of less breast milk.

 Use an electric or automatic breast pump instead of a manual one.
 Continuous use of a manual pump causes depletion of the mother’s milk supply.
 Due to this, your baby will not be able to get enough milk.
-A manual pump also tires your hands as the milk has to be expressed by pumping mechanically with your hands.
+A manual pump also tires your hands, as the milk has to be expressed by pumping mechanically with your hands.

-The breast pump has given working mothers a way to ensure that their baby gets breast milk even when they are not around.
+Breast pumps have given working mothers a way to ensure that their baby gets breast milk even when they are not around.
 Many mothers also use pumps to express milk so that someone else can take a turn to feed the baby.
 This gives them time to rest or take a much-needed nap.
-However, using breast pumps has many disadvantages such as those listed in this article.
+However, using breast pumps has many disadvantages, such as those listed in this article.
 To circumvent the side effects of using a breast pump, mothers should try to directly breastfeed the child as much as possible.
-They should also talk to a lactation consultant before using a breast pump.
-Mothers should make a decision on whether to use a breast pump after carefully considering all the pros and cons.
+They should also talk to a lactation consultant before using a breast pump, and make a decision on whether to use a breast pump after carefully considering all the pros and cons.